whitphx/stlite/README.md

 <script src="https://cdn.jsdelivr.net/npm/@stlite/mountable/build/stlite.js"></script>
 ```

-You can use the latest version of the published _stlite_ package with this URL.
+You can use the latest version of the published _Stlite_ package with this URL.

 #### The head of the main branch